Shopify/polaris-viz/.github/pull_request_template.md

 - [ ] Update the Changelog's Unreleased section with your changes.

 - [ ] Update relevant documentation, tests, and Storybook.

+- [ ] Make sure you're exporting any new shared Components, Types and Utilities from the top level index file of the package